padrinobook/padrinobook/chapters/sessions.md

 ```

 If you now login successfully you will see the message but it will stay there forever.
 But we don't want to have this message displayed the whole time, we will use jQuery's [fadeOut method](http://api.jquery.com/fadeOut "fadeOut method of jQuery") to get rid of the message.
-Since we are first writing our own customized JavaScript, let's create the file with the following content:
+Since we are first writing our own customized JavaScript, let's create the inline with the following content:

 ```erb